Rahul-Tejwani/WhizzChat-RealTime-chat-Applicaton/README.md

-# WhizzChat - Messaging App
+# WhizzChat - RealTime Messaging App

 ## Project Overview

 WhizzChat is a real-time messaging platform designed for interactive and seamless communication.
 Built with robust authentication, the platform ensures secure user interactions.
 Users can enjoy features like online/offline status visibility of users and real-time messaging using Socket.IO.
-Styled with React and Tailwind CSS for modern messaging experience.
+Styled with React and Tailwind CSS for a modern messaging experience.
 Its modular codebase ensures scalability and maintainability, making WhizzChat ideal for fast, secure, and interactive messaging needs.

 ## Key Features and Technologies Used